The purpose of this site is to function as an

 operators, the room may be cleared with less.
 However, never clear a room

-with less than two operators and 1 to provide backup.
+with less than two operators and one to provide backup.
 Choose the entry

-to the numbers 1 and 2 operators.
+to the number ❶ & ❷ operators.
 These points allow the team to gain

 control of the objective.
 Each team member is assigned a different, but

-mutual supporting fires.
+mutual supporting fire.
 CQB is dynamic in nature.
 When completed with

 precision, it overwhelms the enemy and allows the team to move on to the